Doctor of Pharmacy

 Being able to explore what Spokane has to offer!
 It was nice trying a variety of foods at different places with my friends especially as a foodie.

-Kaela Reed, orientation director-elect
+Kaela Reed, orientation director

 Hometown: Portland, Oregon